Taiwanese Teas The Perfect Base for Your Boba Creations

 Instructions:

-1. Add the Taiwan Spring Baked Oolong Tea leaves to a teapot or infuser.
+1. First add the Taiwan Spring Baked Oolong Tea leaves to a teapot or infuser.
 Pour 200ml of boiling water over the leaves and let it steep for 4-6 minutes.
 Strain the tea and allow it to cool to room temperature.

-3. In a small bowl, combine the lemon juice and one tablespoon of honey with 100ml of cold water.
+3. Then in a small bowl combine the lemon juice and one tablespoon of honey with 100ml of cold water.
 Stir until the honey is fully dissolved.

-5. Add ice cubes to the glass and garnish with a slice of lemon.
+5. Finally add ice cubes to the glass and garnish with a slice of lemon.
 Stir and enjoy your Taiwan Spring Baked Oolong Honey Lemon Bubble Tea!

 Optional: Adjust the sweetness by adding more honey if desired.